Multiple insurance providers offer these plans, but you must qualify for it.

 The incontestability clause grants the insurer the right to investigate death claims within the first two years (it’s one year in some states).

-They will pay the full death benefit if your medical records confirm that you didn’t have any declinable conditions when you applied.
+Alternatively, they will pay the full death benefit if your medical records confirm that you didn’t have any declinable conditions when you applied.

 Truthfully, contestable claims are rare, and most result in a total payout.